vonKristoff/node-components/readme.md

 #component-nodes

+Use the HTML5 drag n drop directive.
+Otherwise nesting components due to z-indexing is ultra hard with the visual nature intended for this type of UI transaction.

+**nb** Once drag start has been activated and the clone has been applied, use `$remove()` and update the data model with standard Array methods.

 ###TODO
 * Update Root data model once target has been dropped, for the case of switching children.
 * Global `$vm` **IO** for child nodes to inherit from other Global Nodes, and not just from their repsective parents.